grajohnt/PyRuler-Video-Panic/README.md

 ## Additional Notes

-Both Teams and Zoom required slight tweaking to the keypresses and delay times between them.
-Jitsi and Skype have not been thoroughly tested yet, so they may require some tweaking.
+Both Teams and Skype required slight tweaking to the keypresses and delay times between them.

 The Teams webapp apparently has *no* hotkey for toggling video, so this will not work there, unfortunately.

-If you enjoyed this project and find it useful, please feel free to [buy me a coffee](https://ko-fi.com/grajohnt)!
-Improvements are absolutely welcome as well, of course.